DDBC23/RPSLS-Game/README.md

 ### Unfixed Bugs

 - Cannot display rules window or high scores while game over window is active without showing multiple windows.
-- If game mode is changed during countdown then display changes but countdown proceeds.
+- If game mode is changed during countdown then display changes but countdown proceeds (does not produce console error).

 ## Deployment